PetrochukM/HParams/README.md

 **Features:**

    - Approachable and easy-to-use API
-   - Battle-tested over two years
+   - Battle-tested over three years
    - Fast with little to no runtime overhead (< 1e-05 seconds) per configured function
    - Robust to most use cases with 100% test coverage and 71 tests
    - Lightweight with only one dependency